Mathématique: Chapter 5

 He sighed and shut his eyes.

-He looked over at her.
+He cracked his eyes and looked sideways at her.

 “What?
 Any day now your little Stargate Program will go public and I’ll be a hero to humanity.
 I’m already planning my statue.
 I can’t decide.
-Hair pulled back or down?
-Down is more romantic, but pulled back is more practical and sends the right sort of message about competency.
-Personally, I’m leaning toward down.”
+Hair pulled back?”
+She drew her hair away from her face and tipped her chin up.
+“Or down?”
+She dropped her hair, held her pose, then looked over at him.
+“Down is more romantic; but pulled back is more practical and sends the right sort of message about competency.
+That being said, I’m leaning toward down.”

 “Down is nice,” he said.

-“Well,” she said, and this time, there was no mistaking the wistfulness beneath her smile, “that sounds pretty good.
-Where do I sign up?”
+“That sounds pretty good” she said, and this time, there was no mistaking the wistfulness in her face or voice, “Where do I sign up?”

 He looked at the smooth planes of the walls and the ceilings.
 “There are any number of available introductory texts.”

-“But are there any magazines?”
+“Are there any magazines?”

-“Mmm, probably not the kind you’re thinking of.
+“Probably not the kind you’re thinking of.
 They’re quite specialized.”

 “Ah yes.
 ‘Journals’.
 These are considered ‘fun reading’ for Colonel Carter and Daniel.
 Personally, I enjoy high quality romance novels.”

 He took another sip of his atrocious cocktail.
-“I can’t say I have much experience with those.”
+“Can’t say I have much experience with those.”

 “Daniel is constantly despairing over my terrible taste in Tau’ri fiction, but I cannot tell you how many Epic of Gilgamesh-style wall carvings I’ve read over the course of my life.
 I get a bit tired of all the flooding and the divine wroth, you know?”